Premises Liability Attorneys Serving Individuals and Families Throughout Western Pennsylvania

 Set up your free initial consultation with our Pittsburgh lawyers

-At Bowers & Fawcett, LLC, we represent victims of slip and fall accidents across western Pennsylvania.
+At Bowers Fawcett & Hurst, LLC, we represent victims of slip and fall accidents across western Pennsylvania.
 We take these cases on a contingency basis, so you pay no attorney fees unless you recover compensation for your injuries.
 For a free initial consultation, call 724-266-0290 or contact us online.